TechGeek01/docs.techgeek01.com/docs/hardware/car-thing.md

 1. Extract Superbird to anywhere you like.
 I'll assume you've called it `superbird`
 2. Extract your Thing Labs firmware to a folder inside of `superbird`.
 I'll assume you've called this `thinglabs`.
 This folder should have all the data files directly inside of it

-# Install drivers wit Zadig
+# Install drivers with Zadig
 Hold down buttons 1 and 4, and plug in the Car Thing

 !!! note